Cord Cutting Guides, News, and Reviews

 The low and stable prices of these on-demand streaming services are things that fans of live TV streaming can only dream of.

 The price of Sling TV’s cheapest plan has gone up by a third (from $20 a month to $30) since the service debuted.
 (In fairness to Sling TV, its bundled plan — released in 2016 — has gotten a much more moderate bump from $40 a month to $45).

 PlayStation Vue, meanwhile, briefly lowered prices before letting them shoot back up again.
 Unable to turn consistent profits, Vue was shuttered by parent company Sony in early 2020.

 Meanwhile, new arrivals have crowded the market — often at higher price points.
-In 2016, Sling TV’s then-$20-per-month offering and PlayStation Vue’s $30-per-month option were answered by DirecTV Now (now called AT&T TV Now), which debuted with a $35-per-month entry-level plan.
+In 2016, Sling TV’s then-$20-per-month offering and PlayStation Vue’s $30-per-month option were answered by DirecTV Now (now called DIRECTV Stream), which debuted with a $35-per-month entry-level plan.
 Both DirecTV Now and fellow newcomer fuboTV raised prices in the years that followed.